ZacharyATanenbaum/service_framework/README.md

 - Sigint Handler
   - ex. `sigint_handler(sigint, frame, to_send, states, config)`
   - This method is called whenever a sigint is provided.

+- Init Function
+  - ex. `init_function(to_send, states, config)`
+  - This method is called before the main method or service framework.

 #### Optional Models
 Models are only needed if used in the service.
   - `config_model`